Future of transit

 Smart grid integration

-Vehicle-to-grid technology allows electric cars to store renewable energy and stabilize local power networks during peak demand.
+Bidirectional V2G (Vehicle-to-Grid) technology allows EV fleets to store renewable energy, balancing electrical loads and stabilizing power networks during peak demand periods.

 The rise of electric transportation

-Battery technology has evolved rapidly, enabling personal vehicles and commercial fleets to travel longer distances on a single charge while significantly lowering maintenance costs compared to fossil fuel alternatives available today.
+EV battery technology has evolved rapidly, enabling personal vehicles and zero-emission commercial fleets to achieve greater range on a single charge while lowering total cost of ownership (TCO) compared to fossil fuel alternatives.

-Charging infrastructure is expanding into residential areas and public hubs, creating a seamless network that eliminates range anxiety.
-Rapid charging stations now capable of delivering an eighty percent charge in twenty minutes make long-distance electric travel viable and convenient for everyday drivers.
+Public charging infrastructure is expanding into residential areas and transport hubs, creating a seamless network that eliminates range anxiety.
+DC fast charging stations delivering an 80% charge in under 20 minutes make long-distance electric travel viable.

 - Lithium battery recycling